jimjonesbr/rdf_fdw/README.md

  $ docker run --name my_container -e POSTGRES_HOST_AUTH_METHOD=trust rdf_fdw_image
  $ docker exec -u postgres my_container psql -d mydatabase -c "CREATE EXTENSION rdf_fdw;"
 ```

+If you've found a bug or have general comments, do not hesitate to open an issue.
+Any feedback is much appreciated!